RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 - [ ] (Optional) Create a UI for the API before the migration to AWS to test some integrations in a real-world scenario, (eg. CORS, Firebase Authentication)
 - [X] Migrate the MongoDB workload to AWS, setting up a Multi AZ infrastructure to provide High Availability
 - [x] Configure an OpenAPI Specification work environment
-- [ ] Migrate the Users microservice to AWS in smalls Linux Machines - ASG, ELB
+- [x] Migrate the Users microservice to AWS in smalls Linux Machines
-- [ ] Set up a Fault Tolerant enviromnent for the API, by using at least 3 AZ in a Region/VPC (ELB).
+- [x] Set up a Fault Tolerant enviromnent for the API, by using at least 3 AZ in a Region/VPC (ELB).
+- [x] Configure and integrate CodeDep   loy Blue/Green Deployment with Auto-Scaling and Application Load Balancer
 - [ ] Set up Observability in the application at general, using AWS X-Ray, CloudTrail, VPC Flow Logs, and (maybe) ELK Stack.
 - [ ] Provide infrastructure as a service by creating a CloudFormation Stack of all the stuffs
-- [ ] Configure a CI/CD with Blue/Green Deployment (use Route 53 weighted routing policy) (AWS or Team City?)
+- [ ] ~~Configure a CI/CD with Blue/Green Deployment (use Route 53 weighted routing policy) (AWS or Team City?)~~
 - [ ] Add a Cache layer with Redis (Write-Through or Lazy Loading strategy) - maybe before publish the API in AWS
 - [ ] Containerize the Users API microservice with Docker and update all AWS enviromnent (using AWS Fargate) or by using ECS
 - [ ] Create a sample of how all of it can be done with Serverless in AWS with API Gateway, Lambda, DynamoDb?